omarreis/LangTool/README.md

 * open dclLangTool.dpk.
 Buld and install the package.

 When you install *LangTool* package aparently nothing happens.
 No component is added.
-To see LanmgTool it in action:
+To see LangTool in action:

  * create a Firemonkey Form
-* add a TLang component to it.
+ * add a TLang component
-* Now right-click the component.
-LangTool editor is added to the component's Edit menu ( see image ).
+ * right-click the component.
+LangTool editor appears in the Edit menu ( see image ).

 ## LangTool as a WIndows desktop app
 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.